 Alpine bowls, sunshine, and regular short—but intense—snowfalls

-If you don’t want to see a tree on your run or to feel the chill of a super-cold day, this is the season for you.
+If you don’t want to see as many trees on your run or to feel the chill of a super-cold day, this is the season for you.
 Average highs are still below freezing, but temperatures below -10°C are exceedingly rare.
 At -4.7°C, March’s average temperature is still cold enough to maintain great-quality snow, and new snow continues to fall through April.
-In fact, we’ve seen a record 48 centimeters of snow in a single day in April.
+In fact, we’ve seen a record 48 centimetres of snow in a single day in April.
 Dumps of snow tend to be intense, but move through quicker than in, say, December.
-With more sunny days and a snow base of almost 300 centimeters at the end of April, the glaciers and alpine bowls are in perfect condition for long, glorious days.
+With more sunny days and a snow base of almost 300 centimetres at the end of April, the glaciers and alpine bowls are in perfect condition for long, glorious days.